 This module will develop and extend your knowledge and understanding when delivering a range of physical activities and sports at Key Stages 1-4.
-You will create an extensive provision of physical activities including teaching and coaching materials that examines as well as encourages progression and development.
-You will analyse and develop physical skills from fundamentals through to more complex and advanced forms whilst adhering to the National Physical Education and coaching standards, systems and guidelines.
+You will create an extensive provision of physical activities including teaching and coaching materials that examines as well as encouraging progression and development.
+You will also analyse and develop physical skills from the fundamentals through to more complex and advanced forms whilst understanding National Physical Education and coaching standards, systems and guidelines required.

-This module aims to synthesise learning from previous module and gives you the opportunity to study independently and investigate a topic in depth.
-It fosters academic curiosity, an inquiry-based approach, and the application of research skills facilitating in your development of higher level theorising.
+This module aims to synthesise learning from the your undergraduate programme providing an opportunity for you to study independently and investigate a topic in depth.
+It fosters academic curiosity; an inquiry-based approach, the employment and application of research skills thus facilitating the development of higher level of theorising.
 You will select a topic relevant to your degree on which you wish to undertake a substantial in-depth study.
 You will judge the reliability, validity and significance of the evidence to support conclusions and/or recommendations.

-This module aims to introduce additional advanced sport science concepts, from a variety of disciplines which you will examine and analyse in relation to optimising sports performance and/or health in a field setting.
+This module aims to introduce additional advanced sport science concepts, from a variety of disciplines.
+You will examine and analyse your role in optimising sports performance and/or health in a field setting.
 You must demonstrate the interdisciplinary nature of how the theoretical principles of coaching, biomechanics, physiology, psychology, strength and conditioning, and rehab can be integrated and applied to working with a client in the field.
-You will be able to experience and apply appropriate interdisciplinary knowledge, tools and procedures in working with both elite athletes and the general population.
+This module will enable you to experience and apply appropriate interdisciplinary knowledge, tools and procedures in working with both elite athletes and general populations.

-This module takes a systematic approach to the key concepts of effective PE Teaching and Sports Coaching by exploring the notions of Coaching Philosophy and Effectiveness, whilst also addressing the complex issues around the development of the young athlete.
-You will further develop your level of understanding for several key curriculum-based sports from a practical setting that will give you opportunity to analyse and apply new techniques and tactics.
+This module takes a systematic approach to the key concepts of effective PE Teaching and Sports Coaching by exposing you to the notions of Coaching Philosophy and Effectiveness, whilst also addressing the complex issues around the development of the young athlete.
+This module also furthers the level of understanding for several key curriculum-based sports from a practical setting that will give you the opportunity to analyse and apply new techniques and tactics.